Culiacan Sinaloa, Mexico Travel Guide

 Churches and civic buildings from the colonial era, though few remain completely intact due to later development, hint at Culiacán's past.

-At its heart, Culiacán is a city of delicious food, especially its world-class seafood.
+At its best heart, Culiacán is a city of delicious food, especially its world-class seafood.
 Prepare for fresh, bold flavors that define Sinaloan cuisine.

 The city provides a welcoming atmosphere.
 Locals take pride in their city, known for its strong family values and regional music, especially Banda.